 Other Volunteering schemes

-As regards other voluntary schemes (VSI, EVS, VIA, etc.), social security cover and gratuities are included so there are no additional financial or material measures for young people experiencing financial difficulties.
+As regards other voluntary schemes (VSI, ESC, VIA, etc.), social security cover and gratuities are included so there are no additional financial or material measures for young people experiencing financial difficulties.

 Local authority aid

 Some local authorities (local authorities are French administrative structures, separate from State administration whose representatives are elected and must uphold the interests of the local population) have set up their own aid or support schemes for young people who want to commit.
 They usually take the form of financial aid granted to young people in the context of an international mobility and solidarity project.